robpieke/advent2022/README.md

 ### Day 24 - Rust

 I keep wanting to learn Rust properly, but it never fully clicks with me.
 Perhaps I'm just too set in my C++ ways, but I keep finding Rust just a bit awkward to work with.
 Luckily this puzzle didn't require any of the borrow-checking "fun" Rust has to offer, but I still found myself stumbling against the compiler more often than I'd like.
-The strictness over types (`i32` vs `usize` for example), regardless how well motivated for safety, was annoying - and I prefer the C-style casting syntax of other languages, like Odin (`i32(x + y)` vs `(x + y) as i32`).
+The strictness over types (`i32` vs `usize` for example), regardless how well motivated for safety, was annoying - and I prefer the C-style casting syntax of other languages (`i32(x + y)` vs `(x + y) as i32`).
 Maybe I'll still love Rust in the future one day, but not today.

 ### Day 25 - Haskell